Health & Wellness Programs

-The causes of most types of arthritis are unknown.
-Scientists currently are studying what roles three major factors play in certain types of arthritis.
-The three areas being studied are:
+The causes of most types of arthritis are not known.
+Scientists are studying how three major factors may play a role in certain types of arthritis:

-Although the exact cause of arthritis might not be known, there are several risk factors for arthritis.
-A risk factor is a trait or behavior that increases a person's chance of developing a disease or predisposes a person to a certain condition.
+Although the exact causes of arthritis might not be known, there are several risk factors.
+A risk factor is a something that increases a person's chance of developing a disease or condition.
 Risk factors for arthritis include:

-- Gender — In general, arthritis occurs more frequently in women than in men.
+Gender — In general, arthritis occurs more often in women than in men.

-- Weight — Being overweight puts extra stress on weight-bearing joints, increasing wear and tear, and the risk of arthritis.
+Weight — Being overweight puts extra stress on the joints that support a person’s weight.
+This increases wear and tear, and the risk of arthritis.

-- Work factors — Some jobs that require repetitive movements or heavy lifting can cause stress in the joints and/or cause an injury, which can lead to arthritis.
+Work factors — Jobs in which the worker has to keep doing the same movements over and over, or does a great deal of heavy lifting, can cause stress in the joints and/or an injury, which can lead to arthritis.

-The pain of arthritis might come from different sources.
-These might include inflammation of the synovial membrane (tissue that lines the joints), tendons, or ligaments; muscle strain; and fatigue.
-A combination of these factors contributes to the intensity of the pain.
-The pain of arthritis varies greatly from person to person.
-Variables that contribute to the pain include swelling within the joint and damage that has occurred within the joint.
+The pain of arthritis might be caused by different things, including inflammation of the synovial membrane (tissue that lines the joints), tendons, or ligaments; muscle strain; and fatigue.
+A combination of these factors can have an effect on how strong the pain is.

 How is arthritis diagnosed?

-In diagnosing arthritis pain, a doctor usually will take a medical history and ask questions about the patient’s pain.
-The doctor will do a physical examination to determine causes of pain and how this pain is affecting the patient’s ability to function.
-The patient might undergo X-rays or other imaging procedures such as a CT scan (computerized tomography) or MRI (magnetic resonance imaging) to see how much joint damage has been done.
+To diagnose arthritis, a doctor will take a medical history and ask questions about the patient’s pain.
+The doctor will do a physical examination to find the causes of pain and how this pain is affecting the patient’s ability to function.

 How is arthritis treated?